Spain calls up Barcelona teenager Gavi for Italy semifinal | Sports-Games

 Spain and European champion Italy meet in Milan in the Nations League final four next Wednesday, three months after their Euro 2020 semifinal.

-The winner will face France or Belgium in the Nations League final in Turin on Oct.
-10.
+The winner will face France or Belgium in the Nations League final in Milan on October 10.

 While relying mostly on the core of players from the Euros, coach Luis Enrique surprisingly added Gavi to his squad on Thursday.